dk14/wolfram-mega/src/client-api/README.md

 The best approach is to sign messages manually unless they only differ in `seqNo` field.

-Btc signing is an http service.
+## Contracts demo

+Trader console contains demo of Helios and BTC DLC (WIP) contracts.
+Helios requires Webwallet (unsecure signing in browser), while BTC uses external signing http service (example: `utils/bts-signer.ts`).

  The best approach for signing Bitcoin transaction is always manual approval.

 ## Utils
 `utils/` folder contains examples of oracle endpoint and auto-signing services (configs are in `utils/cfg`):